 Tips to make the best low carb pie crust

-- To store: The pie crust can be stored in the refrigerator, covered, for up to 3 days.
+- To store: The keto crust can be stored in the refrigerator, covered, for up to 3 days.
 Be sure to keep the crust completely covered, as even a tiny air pocket can dry it out.

 - To freeze: Wrap the crust completely in plastic wrap and store in the freezer for up to 2 months.
 Thaw it in the refrigerator overnight, before baking it.

-Easy Keto Pie Crust
+Perfect Keto Pie Crust

 - Preheat the oven to 180C/350F.
-Lightly grease a 9-inch pie dish and set aside.
+Lightly grease an 8 or 9-inch pie dish and set aside.